Who we are

 Jim is a fourth generation Northwesterner whom the foundation lured back to Seattle from Washington D.C. in 1995 after working on the Ancient Forest and “takings” campaigns, including serving as Executive Director of the Smith River Alliance and the Western Ancient Forest Campaign, as well as Chief Strategist for the Alliance for Justice.

-Kristin Troy – Executive Director at Lemhi Regional Land Trust
+Kristin Troy – Salmon River Lodge and former Executive Director at Lemhi Regional Land Trust

 Joselin Matkins – Executive Director at Teton Regional Land Trust